tillbiskup/aspecd/docs/roadmap.rst

 * Processing

-  * AxesAlgebra: add, subtract, multiply or divide axes values; useful, *e.g.*, when using log plotters, as the logarithm of a negative value is not defined and usually leads to surprises if not taken into account.

   * CombineDatasets: combine data from several datasets into a single dataset; parameters allowing to define the axis values/quantity/unit, possibly even from given metadata; to decide: How to handle metadata that might be invalidated?

   * MetadataUpdate/MetadataChange: Change metadata of a given dataset from within a recipe.
 Useful in case datasets contain (known) spurious or otherwise inappropriate metadata.
 (Metadata are provided manually and are therefore prone to human errors).